 \subsection{Linear Associative Memory}

-Knowledge editing in language models aims to edit a fact triplet from $(s,r,o)$ to $(s,r,o^\ast)$.
+Knowledge editing in language models aims to edit a fact triplet from $(e,r,a)$ to $(e,r,a^\ast)$.
 The \emph{locate-then-edit} methods~\citep{meng2023locatingeditingfactualassociations, meng2023memit, fang2025alphaedit} achieve this by viewing the MLP's down-projection layer as a linear associative memory that maps keys to values.
-From this perspective, MLP's down-projection layer can be expressed as
+From this perspective, the MLP's down-projection layer can be expressed as:

 Here, the down-projection matrix $\mathbf{W}$ maps the key vector $\mathbf{k}$, which is the MLP's up-projection activation, to the value vector $\mathbf{v}$.

-Based on this, the core idea of the \emph{locate-then-edit} methods is that the key vector $\mathbf{k}$ encodes the subject $s$, while the value vector $\mathbf{v}$ encodes the relation $r$ and object $o$.
+Based on this, the core idea of the \emph{locate-then-edit} methods is that the key vector $\mathbf{k}$ encodes the entity $e$, while the value vector $\mathbf{v}$ encodes the relation $r$ and attribute $a$.
 To edit the model's knowledge, these methods update the matrix $\mathbf{W}$ by adding an update matrix $\mathbf{\Delta}$.
-This change redirects the mapping of the key vector $\mathbf{k}$ from the value vector $\mathbf{v}$, encoding $(r, o)$, to a new value vector $\mathbf{v}^\ast$ that encodes $(r, o^\ast)$.
-This remapping is achieved by finding an update matrix $\mathbf{\Delta}$ that satisfies the approximation:
+This change redirects the mapping of the key vector $\mathbf{k}$ from the value vector $\mathbf{v}$, encoding $(r, a)$, to a new value vector $\mathbf{v}^\ast$ that encodes $(r, a^\ast)$.
+The task is thus to find $\mathbf{\Delta}$ such that: